A set of cards you can use as a visual guidance to deal with complex collaborations.

-If you work with different clients you probably have experienced the complexity of collaboration on projects.
-Different experts with various fields of expertise, with very different ideas, all of them involved in a project where nobody has a common vision, and where nobody is used to work with each other... sounds familiar?
+If you work on projects with multiple stakeholders you probably have experienced how complex collaboration on such projects can be.
+Different experts with various fields of expertise, with very different ideas, all of them involved in a project but no common vision yet...
+Does that sound familiar to you?

-We experience these issues often and we are trying to make this process smoother and more efficient.
+We also experience these issues sometimes and we've found a way to make this process smoother and more efficient.

-The cards are very versatile and can be used with different goals:
+The cards are very flexible and can be used with different goals in mind.
+How we use them varies from project to project:

-- We mapped out the whole process of study allowances with AHOVOKS.
+- We mapped out the whole process of all stakeholders involved in the application of study allowances.

-- We designed the ideal user journey with Neo Scores.
+- We designed the ideal user journey of a digital service, offering sheet music with the Belgian start-up Neo Scores.

-- We visualised the service blueprint of Edutube, a project with VDAB.
+- We visualised the service blueprint of an online learning tool for the Flemish agency of employment, VDAB.

 - We've also used them as a prototyping tool during workshops and hackathons (GovJam, Service Jam, Hack the Future, ...).